AppCode Quick Start Guide

 From the Welcome screen, click .
 Alternatively, when the main IDE window is open, select from the main menu.

-In the dialog that opens, select a target and a project template.
+In the dialog that opens, select a target and project template.
 AppCode supports all Xcode templates, so you can create new projects the same way you do in Xcode.

 For more information on creating projects in AppCode, see Create a new project.

-When a project is open, you see the main window divided into several logical areas.
+When a project is open, you can see the main window divided into several logical areas.